 I would consider myself a generalist in Kinesiology-related fields where my interests are applied to both research and service activities.
 For the past decade, my educational and scholarly interests have focused upon best practices and methods for general instructional strategies, curriculum development, and quality assessment design within physical activity settings.
 In addition, I was appointed by the Minnesota Department of Education to serve on the Minnesota Physical Education Standards Writing Committee in 2013-2014.
 This was an interesting experience, as I worked with a team or writers to rewrite and revise the elementary, middle, and high school-level physical education state standards.
 While I have written multiple book chapters and several journal manuscripts over the years, my recent scholarship has focused upon co-authoring FitQuest: A Personal Journey.
 FitQuest is a web-based text designed to provide college and university students a personalized learning experience within general fitness, sport, and activity classes.

 I am an active presenter at state, regional, national, and international conferences, typically presenting between 3 and 5 papers annually.
 Additionally, I challenge students every year to complete student-faculty research projects for presentation at various venues.
 I find it rewarding to help future professionals explore their interests in creative ways.
-In 2012 I was honored by the Minnesota Association for Health, Physical Education, Recreation, and Dance as the recipient of the prestigious Lou Keller Award.
+In 2012 I was honored by the Minnesota Society of Health & Physical Educators as the recipient of the prestigious Lou Keller Award.
 The award recognizes outstanding services and contributions to Physical Education by a university professional.

 Service to the institution has also been a wonderful opportunity to develop and hone my leadership capabilities.
 Over the years I have sat on many campus and departmental committees, chairing both the Faculty Development Committee and the International and Domestic Programs Committtee.
 In my current role as Department Chair, I have been challenged to oversee the day-to-day operations of one of the larger departments on campus.
 While I continue to learn something new on a daily basis, my first priority remains the service of others in positive and beneficial ways.

-An avid traveler and Olympic enthusiast, I have successfully designed and led nearly 200 Gustavus students on six international January-term travel abroad courses.
+An avid traveler and Olympic enthusiast, I have successfully designed and led 200+ Gustavus students on seven international January-term travel abroad courses.
 Olympic Quest investigates the history of the ancient and modern Olympic Games through a cultural, philosophical, societal, and athletic lens, focusing upon the impact that the Games have had on the development of Western civilization.
-A popular course, Olympic Quest has traversed around the globe, bringing participants to China, Germany, Greece, Italy, Switzerland, Austria, Spain, France, England, Ireland, Denmark, Norway, Sweden, and Finland.
+A popular course, Olympic Quest has traversed around the globe, bringing participants to Australia, New Zealand, China, Germany, Greece, Italy, Switzerland, Austria, Spain, France, England, Ireland, Denmark, Norway, Sweden, and Finland.
+In the spring of 2015, I was honored to receive the the Ruth Mason Award for Excellence in January Off-Campus Teaching.

 I live in St. Peter with my wife, Heather Banks, and our two children (Luke and Jake).
 In addition to my interest in traveling, my leisure pursuits include the culinary arts, Harry Potter, playing guitar, woodworking, home renovation projects, scholarly writing, attending summer concerts, experiencing small town festivals, and reading to or playing with my boys!